k21971/EvilHack/doc/evilhack-changelog.md

 - New object - helm of caution, change 'shatterproof' to 'tempered'
 - Change the recipe for the forged artifact Ithilmar
 - Allow regular/spiked barding to be made out of leather or dragonhide
+- Allow regular/spiked barding to have certain object properties